keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aneasthetics-and-noble-gases.md

  The most soporific element on the periodic table, in every sense.

+They are *spheres*, the most atomically perfect spheres in existence, and yet they can quench consciousness itself.
+The difference has to be in spin states.
+When you think about a full electron shell

+Build up what's left over when you have an atomic sphere: mass (Meyer-Overton) nuclear spins, isotopes, radical pairs.
+What's *left*???

+Keep coming back to "these are ideal spheres" and "it turns off the totality of experience"

+That's also the one non-jargonistic thing.
+We can all picture a sphere and know nothing sticks to it and it doesn't act as a key to a particular shaped lock

 We've been using it since the 1940s.
 We haven't even had any structural data to argue over until 3--4 years ago!